slavielle/shore/README.md

 ```
 $ docker network create --subnet=172.18.0.0/16 shore_net
 ```
-"shore_net" is the default name I use in shore's settings file.
+"shore_net" is the default name I used in the shore's settings file.
 You can change it if you want.

 Get Shore from git and put the shore directory into your /usr/lib directory.